nininaceur/CertifiedQuantumBounds/README.md

 ### Install explicit Dependencies:
 To run, install:

-**NCTSSOS** (https://github.com/wangjie212/NCTSSOS)  to compute bounds to non-commutative polynomial optimization problems via (sparse) moment relaxations used , which are then converted into certified bounds according to the *Round + Project + Lift* procedure described in the paper.
+**NCTSSOS** (https://github.com/wangjie212/NCTSSOS)  to compute bounds to non-commutative polynomial optimization problems via (sparse) moment relaxations, which are then converted into certified bounds according to the *Round + Project + Lift* procedure described in the paper.

 ```julia
 Pkg.add(url="https://github.com/wangjie212/NCTSSOS")